Walk up Brown Clee Hill – Abdon Burf & Clee Burf

 Check out our Best Mountain Weather Forecast?

-Walk up Brown Clee Hill – Abdon Burf & Clee Burf Route Map and GPX Download
+Walk up Brown Clee Hill – Abdon Burf & Clee Burf Ordnance Survey Map and GPX File Download

 Brown Clee is likley the highest Shropshire hill you’ve never heard of, whilst more poular hills/ranges exist in this area of outstanding natural beauty (AONB), this walk is a great day out for ramblers and families alike, taking in moreland scrub, woodland, an idealic country estate and exceptional views across Shropshire & beyond (on a good day).
 Brown Clee Hill stands at 540m above sea level, to the east you don’t reach any higher ground until the Ural mountains in central Russia.
 Clee Burf (510m) lays just over 2km to its South but whilst these are two of Shropshire’s highest peaks, the walking is quite easy due to a high start.
 What this route lacks in challenge, certainly makes up for in character.